 - Management Oversight/Governance, which continually monitors the cost, schedule, risk, performance, scope, and strategic alignment of the transformation activities to ensure that the highest priorities are met with the highest quality solutions.

 - Operationalize the state’s vision into an actionable, measurable plan

 - Unify the diverse departmental approaches into one cohesive, statewide, long-range vision and framework;

 - Improve productivity and career growth opportunities for the state’s workforce;

 - Help state agencies focus on their core competencies by eliminating the duplication of common procedures;

-Now that the Plan is in place, OIMT’s focus will shift to implementation and operations.
-In addition to executing the business and technology transformation outlined in the Transformation Plan, OIMT will also perform the normal duties of a Chief Information Officer.
-These duties span a twelve CIO core competency areas, as shown in the diagram below (source: http://www.cio.gov).
-These twelve CIO core competency areas are:
+Now that the plan is in place, OIMT’s focus has shifted to implementation and operations.
+In addition to executing the business and technology transformation outlined in the transformation plan, OIMT will also perform the normal duties of a Chief Information Officer.
+These duties span 12 CIO core competency areas, as shown in the diagram below (source: http://www.cio.gov).
+These 12 CIO core competency areas are: